 Turns out the dang critter was indeed a Great White, painstakingly identified by both fisher folk, as they had plenty of time to study the fish while it described figure eights just off the transom.

 “It’s the live well,” Harry said.
 “It smells the bait.”
 No reply from Mom.
 She watched, transfixed, as the fish swam close by the side of the boat.
 Mom reported that when it rolled slightly and “glared” at her through that black eye, her bones went cold.
-When she computed that the shark was a bit longer than their 24 foot boat, that’s when she hit the panic button.
+When she computed that the shark was almost as long as their 24 foot boat, that’s when she hit the panic button.

 The finer points of their stories diverged at that point, but they agreed that a sudden urge to leave the area hit them both simultaneously.
 They burst into action, Mom taking the helm while Harry scrambled onto the bow to fetch the anchor.
 The damned engine refused to turn over and Harry decided to snatch the anchor line aboard rather than drive up to it, the more reasonable and efficient approach.